stremovsky/ultimate-resources-android-devs/README.md

 * ##### JSON Parsing and Serialization
   * [LoganSquare](https://github.com/bluelinelabs/LoganSquare) : Screaming fast JSON parsing and serialization library for Android.
+  * [Moshi](https://github.com/square/moshi) : Moshi is a modern JSON library for Android and Java from @square.
+It makes it easy to parse JSON into Java objects.

 * ##### Reactive Programming
   * [Agera](https://github.com/google/agera) : Agera is a set of classes and interfaces to help write functional, asynchronous, and reactive applications for Android.